Raising meat chickens is a lot like raising regular chickens. In fact, it’s almost exactly the same AND super easy!

 If you care less about eggs in your household, then don’t worry about finding a good dual-purpose chicken unless you plan to hatch your own eggs.

-In this case, I suggest having a small flock for eggs and a separate flock your raise out for meat.
+In this case, I suggest having a small flock for eggs and a separate flock your raise out for good meat.

 How much room do meat chickens need?

-While raising meat chickens, you need the same required items when raising layers or any other type of chicken.
+You need the same required items when raising layers or any other type of chicken.
 Meat chickens are a chicken; a living, breathing animal.

 Chickens typically need 2 x 3 square feet of space inside the coop and 8 x 10 outside the coop.
 If you think about it, the saying “you are what you eat from your head to your feet” is totally true.